NQCD/NQCDynamics.jl/docs/src/index.md

 ### Package ecosystem

-Included in the `NQCDRegistry` alongside the main package are a few others that provide extra models and add-ons.
+Included in the `NQCRegistry` alongside the main package are a few others that provide extra models and add-ons.
 Here is an overview of the currently existing packages included in the registry: